duffjay/camera-api/README.md

 ## Python 3.7
 pip install flask
 pip install opencv-python
+pip install pillow
 pip install imutils

 Tensorflow or just the TFLite Interpreter?
 Well, you will be using a lot of tf.* utilities
 pip install tensorflow-gpu==1.15

+if 8100 - you have an old CPU - you need special TF build - get it off of jmduff/S3
+pip install ~/Downloads/tensorflow-1.14.1-cp36-cp36m-linux_x86_64.whl

+intall kernel on Jupyter:
+python -m ipykernel install --user --name=camera-api

 ## get the TensorFlow utils & model => ~/projects
 This will also compile the protobufs